yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-object-interoperability.markdown

 int count = spaceProxy.Count(template);
 {code}

 If the object's class is not available in the classpath or server, the application will throw an exception indicating there's no type descriptor registered for the specified type.
-In that case, it is possible to manually create a matching type descriptor using the {{SpaceTypeDescriptorBuilder}} and register it in the space.
+In that case, it is possible to manually create a matching type descriptor using the `SpaceTypeDescriptorBuilder` and register it in the space.
 However, that's not recommended since it essentially requires you to duplicate all the concrete object settings and maintain them if the object class changes.

 # Query Result Type